SunnyPharma

 Foods to Avoid With Biktarvy: What Actually Matters (2026)

 Most foods do not interact with Biktarvy.
 Unlike some older HIV medications, Biktarvy has a straightforward relationship with diet — it can be taken with or without food, and there is no long list of banned foods.
-However, there are specific supplement types that can reduce how much bictegravir your body absorbs, and understanding the timing rules around these is clinically important.
+However, certain mineral supplements and antacids can reduce how much bictegravir your body absorbs, and how you space them from your dose depends on which mineral is involved.
 This page separates genuine interactions from common myths and gives you a clear, practical guide to eating and supplementing safely on Biktarvy.
 For the complete guide to prescription and OTC drug conflicts, see the Biktarvy drug interactions guide.

 At a Glance